MuhammadIrfan-u/Github-Actions-For-CI-CD/my-docs/docs/intro.md

 ## 🧭 Understanding the Workflow (Breakpoint)

-The following sections break down the above YAML file into smaller parts for easier understanding.
+following sections break down the above YAML file into smaller parts for easier understanding.

 ---